Van C. Mow: Early life and education

 Mow's ancestral hometown is Ngai Tou, in Fenghua, Zhejiang, China.
 He was born in Chengdu, Sichuan, in 1939 during the 2nd Sino-Japanese War, as the 5th of 6 brothers.

 His father Mow Pang Tzu, was a nephew of Mao Fumei, the first wife of Chiang Kai-shek, the leader of the Republic of China between 1928 and 1975.
 Mow Pang Tzu graduated from the 3rd class of China's Whampoa Military Academy in 1927 and later became Lt.
 General of the Republic of China Air Force.
 In the late 30th and early 40th, General Mow was largely responsible for bringing Captain Chennault, the father of the Flying Tigers, to China.
 In addition, he was instrumental in establishing the Burma-China airlift (typically referred to as "The Hump").
 In 1942, General Mow was assigned to the U.S. to establish the Chinese Air Force Office in Washington, DC.
 In August 1945, he was awarded the U.S. Legion of Merit by President Harry Truman, for "exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States from February 1943 to August 1945."
-In 1949 his wife, Wong Ay Chuan, and five of his six sons (Van, Maurice, Donald, Harry and William) joined General Mow in Washington, DC, where they lived in a diplomatic residence on 32nd Street, N.W.
+In 1949 his wife, Wong Ay Chuan, and five of his six sons (Van, Maurice, Donald, Harry and William C. W. Mow) joined General Mow in Washington, DC, where they lived in a diplomatic residence on 32nd Street, N.W.

 In the early fifties, General Mow became entangled in an embezzlement scandal that was covered in great detail in major US and Chinese newspapers and even let to a congressional hearing.
 The Chiang Kai-shek government of the Republic of China alleged that General Mow failed to account for $19,440,000 (equivalent to about $180,000,000 in 2015).
-After a protracted legal battle, during which General Mow fled to Mexico^{[7]} and shared a "luxury" prison cell with the Leon Trotsky assassin Ramón Mercader,.
+After a protracted legal battle, during which General Mow fled to Mexico^{[7]} and shared a "luxury" prison cell with the Leon Trotsky assassin Ramón Mercader.
 General Mow eventually returned to the US in the mid-sixties.
 A detailed account of these events aired on Chinese TV in May 2015.

 Growing up under difficult circumstances, which he detailed in a 2005 lecture, Mow managed to obtain a bachelor's degree in aeronautical engineering from Rensselaer Polytechnic Institute (RPI) in 1962.
 After graduation, Mow decided to pursue a Ph.D. degree at Rensselaer in applied mechanics and applied mathematics.
 In his thesis he developed a perturbation mathematical method to predict secondary vortex flows in polymeric fluids.
 Five Mow brothers (Van, Maurice, Donald, Harry and William, founder of Bugle Boy Industries, a clothing manufacturer) received a total of 3 Ph.D. degrees in mechanics and applied mathematics, one bachelor's degree each in architecture and electrical engineering from RPI.